touma-b/advent-of-code/README.md

-# Advent of Code Solutions in PHP (Work in progress)
+# Advent of Code Solutions in PHP

+__
+Note: This is still work in progress.
+Right now I am adding solutions for the year 2015.
+__

 Welcome to my repository containing solutions to the Advent of Code challenges implemented in PHP.
 Advent of Code is an annual coding event with a series of programming puzzles released daily in December.